Employer payroll obligations

 14 days after the end of the year (23 days for ROS users who pay and file online)

-For more information on the options available please see How to pay your tax to Revenue.
+For details on all available payment options, please see How to pay your tax to Revenue.